redfordch1/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Fully responsive means that you can change the font size if you need, and that it looks good at any screen size.

 2. Describe what it means to be mobile first vs desktop first.

+Its easier to start styling at the mobile size and then start styling up from there.
+It gets tricky if you style it from the desktop down.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Allows us to adjust the font size easily on the site.
+Accesibilty.

 4. How would you describe preprocessing to someone new to CSS?

+Makes it easier, I like the nesting part, you can just nest everything in one, like when you have a div with a bunch of things in it you can just nest those in that single class on that div.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Nesting is my favorite.
+Mixins are least favorite.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.